|Macoumba on a gray summer day in 2010.|

 |Handsome little guy.|

-Injury cut short his career before he could run again but because of his obvious talent and excellent pedigree, Malibu Moon was given a chance at stud.
+Injury cut short his career before he could run again, but Malibu Moon was given a chance at stud.
 He started out at Country Life Farm in Maryland for $3,000.
 When his first crop yielded Perfect Moon, who won the Best Pal Stakes-G2 and the Hollywood Juvenile Championship-G2 at two in 2003, Malibu Moon’s ticket to Kentucky was booked for the 2004 season.
 At $10,000, his fee was modest while he had to prove he belonged in the Kentucky market.
 He was raised to $17,500 after coming up with champion two-year-old Declan’s Moon in his second crop.
 Today, Malibu Moon is one of the most sought-after sires in the industry, standing for $70,000 at his owner’s historic Spendthrift.

 |"All growed up" -- Malibu Moon in January, 2013.
 A plate bearing the name of his grandsire Seattle Slew, who once stood at Spendthrift, is on the door behind him.|